Abhishek-More/free-ada/README.md

 ### IMPORTANT: Excessive use of this bot has caused numerous users to have their credit cards blacklisted.
-I'm currently in the process of implementing a fix, but until then, use with caution!
+If you want to use this, use Privacy to generate temp credit cards at no cost!

 This automation allows you to get $5 off at your favorite italian street food restaurant.
 It's like the student discount, but forever 😎